isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-heel-pain-when-walking/index.md

 ###  [1.
 ASICS Women's Gel-Nimbus 22 Shoes for Heel Pain When Walking](https://www.amazon.com/dp/B01N18OTGG/?tag=p-policy-20)

-If you want a [shoe](https://pestpolicy.com/best-shoes-for-arthritic-hips/) that targets heel stability and elimination of heel pain while walking or running, pick ASICS Gel-Nimbus 22.
+If you want a [shoe](https://pestpolicy.com/best-shoes-for-arthritic-hips/)that targets heel stability and elimination of heel pain while walking or running, pick ASICS Gel-Nimbus 22.
 The shoe provides excellent heel and arch support for plantar fasciitis sufferers.

 The shoe features Trusstic technology that makes the shoe extremely light.
 It also provides needed stability while ensuring a longer wear period.
 The technology also features Guidance Line construction that helps to align the foot into the correct position during the gait cycle.
 It also provides midfoot structural technology.